ufidon/devops/labs/lab11/README.md

 2. _Information extraction with bulk extractor_
    1. (4%, each 2%) Download and install [Zulu OpenJDK 8 or 11](https://www.azul.com/) and [bulk extractor](http://downloads.digitalcorpora.org/downloads/)
    2. Complete the following tasks with bulk extractor.
 Refer to [p3](https://samsclass.info/121/proj/p3-Bulk.htm) for a demo.:
-       1. (15%) Download this [RAM image](https://samsclass.info/121/proj/memdump.7z) then analyze it, find all credit card numbers beginning with 3728
+       1. (15%) Download this [RAM image](https://samsclass.info/121/proj/memdump.7z) then analyze it, find all credit card numbers beginning with 3728 (answer: 372845049269259)
-       2. (15%) Download this [RAM image](https://samsclass.info/152/proj/memdump2016.mem.zip) then analyze it, find all email addresses @wazuh.com
+       2. (15%) Download this [RAM image](https://samsclass.info/152/proj/memdump2016.mem.zip) then analyze it, find all email addresses @wazuh.com (answer: contact@wazuh.com, ntact@wazuh.com)
 3. _Analyzing a RAM Image with Volatility(Optional)_
    1. [Analyzing a RAM Image with Volatility](https://samsclass.info/121/proj/p4-Volatility.htm)